notaryproject/specifications/specs/trust-store-trust-policy.md

   - authenticity (the timestamp token is really from the TSA that claims to have signed it)
   - revocation check (is the TSA still trusted at the time of verification)

  **Existence** : Guarantees that the timestamp token exists in the signature envelope.
-It is always enforced if timestamp countersignature verification is triggered.
+It is always enforced when timestamp countersignature verification is triggered.

  **Integrity** : Guarantees that the timestamp token wasn't altered after it was signed, or the countersignature isn't corrupted.
-It is always enforced if timestamp countersignature verification is triggered.
+It is always enforced when timestamp countersignature verification is triggered.

  **Authenticity** : Guarantees that the timestamp was issued by a trusted TSA identity.
 Its definition does not include revocation, which is when a trusted TSA is subsequently untrusted because of a compromise.
-It is always enforced if timestamp countersignature verification is triggered.
+It is always enforced when timestamp countersignature verification is triggered.

  **Revocation check** : Guarantees that the TSA identity is still trusted at verification time.
-Events such as key or system compromise can make a TSA identity that was previously trusted, to be subsequently untrusted.
-It is always enforced if timestamp countersignature verification is triggered.
+Events such as key or system compromise can cause a previously trusted TSA identity to become untrusted.
+It is always enforced when timestamp countersignature verification is triggered.

 #### Trust Policy Constraints